LAST UPDATED: June 13, 2022

 You may have certain rights with respect to your Personal Data, including those set forth below.
-For more information about these rights or to submit a request, please email firstname.lastname@example.org or call us toll-free at (800) 323-9540 (US) or (630) 467-7000 (Outside the US).
+For more information about these rights or to submit a request, please email email@example.com or call us toll-free at (800) 323-9540 (in the US) or (630) 467-7000 (outside the US).
 Please note that in some circumstances, we may not be able to fully comply with your request, such as if it is impractical, if it jeopardizes the rights of others, or if it is not required by law.
-But in those circumstances, we will still respond to notify you of such decision.
+In those circumstances, we will still respond to notify you of such a decision.
 In some cases, we may also need you to provide us with additional information, which may include Personal Data, if necessary, to verify your identity and the nature of your request.

 Access.
 You can request more information about the Personal Data we hold about you and request a copy of your Personal Data.